alexch/codelikethis/public/lessons/javascript/input_and_output.md

 * Fortunately, there's an easy fix
 * If you send the message `trim` to a string, it will remove all SPACES and NEWLINES from both ends

-# LAB: fixing Hello, Friend
+# Solution: fixing Hello, Friend

-* Change the program to look like this:
+* If you're still struggling to sanatize your input change the program to look like this:

 ```js
 console.log("What is your name?");